 The best way to understand what happens in the program is to hear from two former students:

-“In Farm Mechanics you just won’t be working on “farm” equipment.
-You will learn how to weld properly, how to work on electrical problems dealing with the engine, brakes, and lighting.
+“In Farm Mechanics you won’t just be working on “farm” equipment.
+You will learn how to weld properly, and how to work on electrical problems dealing with the engine, brakes, and lighting.
 As a student, I loved learning things that in the mechanical world you wouldn’t think of.
 Another reason the class is amazing is if you have a fascination in welding or small engines, the instructor will allow you to do more of it if you want to.”
 Bryan

-“We get to take engines apart, and put them back together.
+“We get to take engines apart and put them back together.
 We learn about the parts of an engine, and how it runs.
-We all get to have fun with the welders, and all the tools in the tool room.
-As you learn about Farm Mechanics and prepare yourself for some hands on knowledge, you find out things you never knew or may already know.
+We all get to have fun with the welders and all the tools in the tool room.
+As you learn about Farm Mechanics and prepare yourself for some hands-on knowledge, you find out things you never knew or may already know.
 You will get to learn how every tool works, how to do something, or use a tool or a machine in the shop.
 You get to build things from scratch, like a tractor cab and basic things you never knew you could replace.
 As you progress in class, you get to work with bigger machines and learn a little bit about them, such as an excavator, bulldozer, snowmobiles, four-wheelers, tractors, and many more of the everyday equipment.”
-Paul